Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 You'll see several names used interchangeably:

-• Rush Creek — the most common name, refers to the residential neighborhood.
+• Rush Creek — the most common name (for obvious reasons), refers to the residential neighborhood.

 • Rush Creek Preserve / Rush Creek Open Space — the Marin County Parks property on the eastern border (often confused with the neighborhood itself).